pop-os/docs/src/manage-apps/using-eddy.md

 [Eddy](https://github.com/pop-os/eddy) is an open-source Debian package installer that comes pre-installed with Pop!\_OS.

-1. Download the application's deb file.
+1. Download the application's .deb file.
 When given file options, choose the version that matches your CPU architecture.

     ![Download Deb](/images/using-eddy/download-deb.png)

-2. Open the file.
-Deb files should open using Eddy by default.
+2. Open the file. .Deb files should open using Eddy by default.
 If prompted, choose Eddy as the file handler.

     ![Open File](/images/using-eddy/open-file.png)